arainho/secure-git-workshop/README.md

-# secure-git-workshop 🔐
+# git-insecure-workshop  (🔓+🔑) == 🔐

-The present repo is for demonstration purposes!
+1. The present repo is for demonstration purposes 🚗
-The are bad practices everywhere ⚡☠️ that we fix along the workshop. 😉
+2. There are bad practices everywhere ⚡☠️
+3. We'll fix them throughout the workshop! 😉

 ## The starting point ?
 - In your laptop 💻